Bios

 Managing Director, Gelfand, Rennert & Feldman

-Christopher is a Managing Director in the Los Angeles office of Gelfand, Rennert & Feldman, LLC and is co-head of its Royalty Group.
-During his 20+ year career, Christopher has conducted successful royalty, profit participation and joint venture examinations throughout the world.
-The companies that he has examined include record labels, merchandising companies, digital media companies, music publishing companies, film/television studios and other companies.
-He also specializes in providing royalty administration services and consulting services for catalog sales, valuations and financial due diligence.
+During his career, Christopher has conducted successful royalty, profit participation and joint venture examinations throughout North America, Europe, Asia, and Australia.
+The companies that he has examined include record labels, music publishers, merchandisers, digital media companies, fashion companies, cable television networks and other companies.
+He also specializes in providing IP consulting services for contract negotiations, catalog sales, financial due diligence, valuations, and royalty platform reviews.

 hank forsyth